fmstacco/task-tracker/README.md

 # Acknowledgements

 Carpe Diem Task Manager was designed and developed for Portfolio 3 project, a requirement of Full Stack Software Developer Diploma Course (Eccommerce) at the [Code Institute](https://codeinstitute.net/).
-I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), my Cohort facilitator [Kenan Wright](https://se.linkedin.com/in/kenan-wright-bb0359b8), my Cohort colleagues, the Slack community and the Student care for all encouragement and, support during this journey.
+I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), my Cohort facilitator [Kenan Wright](https://se.linkedin.com/in/kenan-wright-bb0359b8), my Cohort colleagues, the Slack community, the Tutor Support and the Student care for all support during this journey.
 I am also thankful to the ***Mayo, Sligo and Leitrim Education Training Board (msletb)*** for this opportunity.
 I  would also like to say thank you to my family, my husband Michel and, my children, Alanna, and Peter who is just 5 months old at the time of this project submission.

 Fabiana Tacco (2022)